ResultadosDigitais/matrix/README.md

 In this moment is possible:
 - Execute login via Google Credentials
 - Navigate into all rooms
 - Notify clients when another connected user go away
+- Redirect to /home when unlogged user enter in /office

-Next steps
+Next priority steps
 - Open external meeting when the user enter in a room
+- On reload, keep user in the last room

+Next cool steps
+- Notify when an user enter in a room
+- Notify when an user go out in a room
+- Implement room Design